• Skip to primary navigation

 brownie bites batter in bowl of food processor.

-Then, add cocoa powder, sweetener, and almond or peanut butter and process until combined.
+Step #2: Add cocoa powder, allulose, and almond or peanut butter and process until combined.

-For nut butter that is really thin, you may need to add coconut flour, 1 Tablespoon at a time, until the bites hold together.
+For really thin nut butter, you may need to add coconut flour, 1 Tablespoon at a time, until the bites hold together.

 If your nut butter is fairly thick, your batter may be crumbly.
 If this happens, add water, 1 Tablespoon at a time, until it comes together.

-Place in the freezer for 15 minutes set up and enjoy!
+Step #4: Place in the freezer for 15 minutes to set up and enjoy!

 Storage